 Animal Control Clerk

 Abbey discovered her passion for helping animals when a robin with a broken wing found its way into her backyard.
 At twelve years old she scooped the bird up in a cardboard box and asked to be driven to the wildlife clinic so the bird could be “fixed.”
 From that point on, she knew helping animals in need was her passion.
 She carried that with her to Iowa State University where she intended to major in Animal Science with an option in Pre-Veterinary Medicine.
 She explored the field of veterinary medicine working as a veterinary assistant at a local clinic for several years until taking a position as an Animal Control Officer with the City of Ames in 2013.
 Abbey quickly discovered her love for working in a shelter and helping homeless animals who have no one else to speak for them.
-She then decided a change of plans was in order and made an alteration to her educational path, graduating Iowa State University in 2014 with a Bachelor’s of Science in Animal Science: Companion Animal Management.
+She then decided a change of plans was in order and made an alteration to her educational path, graduating Iowa State University in 2014 with a Bachelor’s of Science in Animal Science with an option in Companion Animal Management.

 Abbey continued to work at the shelter after graduation, knowing working for the City of Ames Animal Shelter was where she wanted to be.
 In October of 2015 Abbey was promoted to the shelter’s full-time Animal Control Clerk.
 Abbey’s main duties consist of counseling owners both over the phone and in person, conducting adoptions, caring for sheltered animals, managing the volunteer and foster programs, and handling all clerical duties at the shelter.
 Even when not at work Abbey can usually be found in the company of cats, be they her own or fosters, playing volleyball, or gardening.